Page Content

 What does a medical social worker do?

 A medical social worker, sometimes referred to as a health care social worker, helps patients and their families cope with illnesses.
-They help patients understand their illness or condition and provide them with information about the resources available to them to cope with the emotional, financial, and social needs that arise with a diagnoses.
-As an advocate for the patient, a social worker assures that patients’ emotional and social needs are met through their medical treatment.
+They help patients understand their illness or condition and provide them with information about the resources available to them to cope with the emotional, financial, and social needs that arise with a diagnosis.
+As an advocate for the patient, a social worker ensures that patients’ emotional and social needs are met through their medical treatment.

 Scope of practice